Mirasys VMS communication

 Port 8084

-Between SMServer and the Spotter for Windows client
+Between SMServer and Spotter for Windows client

 Port rule: open inbound